- To understand how cryptocurrency came to be, it is essential to delve into the evolution of money throughout history.

-To understand how the crypto market operates and why Bitcoin emerged we must have some baseline knowledge on the history of money.
-Why did humans go from barter to commodity money, what is the gold standard, and how did we arrive at fiat and eventually cryptocurrency?
-In this two-part series, we will go back to the origins of trade and money, and from there recount history until the arrival of modern money as we know it, the basis of our current financial system.
+Understanding the emergence of Bitcoin and how the crypto market operates requires knowledge of the history of money.
+Why did humans go from barter to commodity money?
+What is the gold standard, and how did we arrive at fiat and, eventually, cryptocurrency?
+This two-part series explores the origins of money and recounts history until the arrival of modern currency, the basis of our current financial system.

-A Cow for Corn: Prehistoric Money & Barter
+A Cow for Corn: Prehistoric Money and Barter

 Barter is considered the original form of trade.
-For barter, participants directly exchange goods or services in a transaction for other goods or services without using a medium of exchange, such as money.
+In this system, participants directly exchange goods or services for other goods or services without using a medium of exchange, such as money.

-As an economy grows larger, individuals may become more specialised in producing certain goods, and it becomes harder to find counterparties for direct exchanges.
-The only way around this is through indirect exchange, in other words: a medium of exchange.
+As an economy grows, individuals become more specialised in producing certain goods, and finding counterparties for direct exchanges becomes harder.
+The only way around this is through indirect exchange; in other words: a medium of exchange.

 During the Neolithic Revolution, human society transited from hunting to agriculture.
-The booming population stimulated trade, and the need for a medium of exchange became apparent.
-In the earliest instances of trade with money, commodities with the greatest utility and reliability in terms of reusability and liquidity became the objects best suited for trade.2 In agricultural societies, commodities like livestock and plant products stood out as ideal medians of trade.3
+The booming population stimulated trade and the need for a medium of exchange.
+Commodities with the greatest reusability and liquidity became the objects best suited for trade.
+In agricultural societies, commodities like livestock and plant products stood out as ideal medians of trade.

 However, livestock and plant products have deficits as money stand-ins.

-Firstly, they are perishable.
-Fruits deteriorate quickly, and typically cannot be kept for more than 1 month.
+Firstly, agricultural products are perishable.
+Fruits can only be kept for up to a month, for example.
 Secondly, they are not divisible.
-For example, it is impossible to divide cattle, but a head of cattle is very valuable and could be sold for multiple purposes.
+It is impossible to divide cattle, for instance; but a head of cattle is valuable and could be traded for multiple items.

-As a result, humans gradually transited into more durable and divisible mediums for money, including but not limited to sea shells, crafted stones, and salts.
+As a result, humans gradually adopted more durable and divisible mediums for money, including, but not limited to, seashells, crafted stones, and salts.

 What Makes an Ideal Medium for Trade?

-- Durability: Money is able to withstand the wear and tear
+- Durability: Able to withstand wear and tear

-- Scarcity: Scarce in nature and the supply cannot be inflated easily
+- Scarcity: Scarce, and the supply cannot be easily inflated

-- Stable Value: Money should have a stable value for daily transactions.
+- Stable Value: Stable value for daily transactions

-Let’s compare some early mediums of payment based on their qualities within these criteria:
+Let’s compare early examples based on the above criteria:

 1000 BC: Standardised Coinage Makes an Appearance

-The earliest form of metal money was created in 1000 BC in China during the Zhou dynasty.
-They came in the form of small knives and spades made of bronze.
-The first manufactured coins seem to have appeared separately in India, China, and cities around the Aegean Sea in 7th century BC.5
+The earliest form of metal money was created around 1000 BC in China during the Zhou dynasty.
+It came in the form of small knives and spades made of bronze.
+The first coins manufactured by a government seem to have appeared separately in India, China, and cities around the Aegean Sea during the seventh century BC.

-This represents a transition of money from other goods to the use of metal, in a standardised fashion, manufactured by the government.
-The use of metal provides many ideal properties over other mediums of exchange such as agriculture products or sea shells; the coinage process requires highly skilled labor of crafting, making metal coins more scarce and hence more suitable to serve the function of money.
+Metal provides many ideal properties over other mediums of exchange, such as agricultural products or seashells.
+The coinage process requires highly skilled labour of crafting, which makes metal coins more scarce and thus more suitable to serve the function of money.

-The earliest coins from the Western world are mostly associated with Iron Age Anatolia of the late 7th century BC, and within the kingdom of Lydia.6 During the Hellenistic period, Greek culture spread across large parts of the known world, and with it, Greek traders spread Greek coins from Europe to the Middle East.
+The earliest coins from the Western world are primarily associated with Iron Age Anatolia of the late seventh century BC, within the Kingdom of Lydia.
+During the Hellenistic period, Greek culture spread across large parts of the known world.
+With it, traders spread Greek coins from Europe to the Middle East.

-The Classical period saw Greek coinage reach a high level of technical and aesthetic quality.
-Larger cities now produced a range of fine silver and gold coins, most bearing a portrait of their patron god or goddess or a legendary hero on one side, and a symbol of the city on the other.
-The use of inscriptions on coins also began, usually the name of the issuing city.7
+The Classical period saw Greek coinage reach a high level of technical and aesthetic qualities.
+Larger cities produced a range of fine silver and gold coins, usually bearing a portrait of their patron god or goddess on one side and a symbol of the city on the other.
+Inscriptions, typically detailing the city’s name, also began appearing.

-During the Tang dynasty (618–907), Chinese merchants and wholesalers wanted to avoid the heavy bulk of copper coinage in large commercial transactions.
-They came up with a brilliant idea – issue of credit notes, where one party promised to pay to another party with the amount written in the future for some limited duration.
+During the Tang dynasty (618–907 AD), Chinese merchants and wholesalers wanted to avoid the bulk of copper coinage in large commercial transactions.
+They came up with a brilliant idea of issuing credit notes, where one party promised to pay another within a set time frame.

-The modern banknote rests on the assumption that money is determined by a social and legal consensus.
+The validity of the modern banknote rests on social and legal consensus.

-A gold coin’s value is simply a reflection of the supply and demand mechanism of a society exchanging goods in a free market, as opposed to stemming from any intrinsic property of the metal.
-By the late 17th century, this new conceptual outlook helped to stimulate the issue of banknotes.
-The economist Nicholas Barbon wrote that money “was an imaginary value made by a law for the convenience of exchange.”
+A gold coin’s value is simply a reflection of the supply and demand mechanism of a society exchanging goods in a free market instead of stemming from any intrinsic property of the metal.
+By the late 17th century, this new conceptual outlook led to the issuance of banknotes.
+Economist Nicholas Barbon wrote that money “was an imaginary value made by a law for the convenience of exchange.”

 The first bank to initiate the permanent issuance of banknotes was the Bank of England.
-Established in 1694 to raise money for the funding of the war against France, the bank began issuing notes in 1695 with the promise to pay the bearer the value of the note on demand.
-They were initially handwritten to a precise amount and issued on deposit or as a loan.
-There was a gradual move toward the issuance of fixed denomination notes, and by 1745, standardized printed notes ranging from £20 to £1,000 were being printed.
-Fully printed notes that did not require the name of the payee and the cashier’s signature first appeared in 1855.8
+Established in 1694 to raise money to fund the war against France, the bank began issuing notes in 1695 with the promise to pay the bearer the note’s value on demand.
+They were initially handwritten to a precise amount and given on deposit or as a loan.
+There was a gradual move towards issuing fixed denomination notes, and by 1745, standardised printed notes ranging from £20 to £1,000 were being printed.
+Fully printed notes that did not require the name of the payee and the cashier’s signature first appeared in 1855.

 From Barter to Bitcoin